JamesGrigg/Project1Portfolio/index.md

 Today I met with Mary for the first time in quite a while.
 She had been too busy to come along for meetings.
 This was the last time I will see her for this project, as she is leaving Dunedin for a while.
 She sat down with me for an hour and tried out the game and gave some feedback.
 She seemed to really like it!

 ### Thursday Class:
+I didn't do anything to the game today.
+I am pretty much finished development at this point, and spent the whole day just cleaning up my project files and my documentation.
+Not a lot to say other than that.

 ### Reflection:
+This week was essentially my final feedback before I finish this project, and it was all positive!
+Mary loved the app, and is happy with where it is finishing, which was the goal of this.
+I am happy with where the app is, and now all thats left is to finish up my documentation for it.

 ## Week 16:
 ### Monday Class: